uipo78/Data-Analyst-Nanodegree/P4/README.txt

 # Analysis
-The analysis is provided in three formats.
+The analysis is provided in two formats.
 All code used to conduct the analysis is displayed in the RMD file.

 # About the data
 The data in the directory "json file" was obtained from Riot's developer webpage (navigate https://developer.riotgames.com/docs/getting-started to "Seed Data" for the source).
 To see a sample of the raw data structure, please see sample-match_doc.json.